fauzxan/Network-labs/README.md

 2. POST request
 - that creates a new resource with the given attributes in the body
-- show that the resource has indeed been created through another HTTP request
+- show that the resource has indeed been created through another HTTP request.
+You can check that a ticket has been created either with a get_ticket_by_id or a get_all_tickets request
 - has validation and returns an appropriate HTTP response code along with a '{error} bRo' message if the input data is invalid (e.g. missing name).
 <br/>